kslg/elite-rides/README.md

     }
 ```

-2. To now make my deployments to work on the first try, I need to install gunicorn, which will act as our webserver `pip3 install gunicorn`, and freeze that into our requirements.txt file.
+2. To now make my deployments to work on the first try, I need to install `gunicorn`, which will act as our webserver `pip3 install gunicorn`, and freeze that into the requirements.txt file.
 3. I created the `Procfile` at root directory level to tell Heroku to create a web dyno which will run gunicorn and serve my Django app.
 4. I need to temporarily disable collectstatic by using
 `heroku config:set DISALBE-COLLECTSTATIC=1` so that Heroku won't try to collect staticfiles when I deploy.
-5. I need to add the hostname of our Heroku app to ALLOWED_HOSTS in settings.py I also added `localhost` in here so that Gitpod will still work too.
+5. I need to add the hostname of my Heroku app to ALLOWED_HOSTS in settings.py, and added `localhost` in here so that Gitpod will still work too.
 ```python
 ALLOWED_HOSTS = ['pp5-elite-rides.herokuapp.com', 'localhost']
 ```
 6. I need to create a new secret key for the Heroko app and add it to the Congif Vars in Heroku.
+I used an online Secret Key Generator tool.
 7. I setup `automatic deployments to Heroku` so when I `$ git push` to Github, I also deploy to Heroku at the same time.

 ![image](/documentation/deployment/heroku_automatic_deployment_setup.png)